How different countries score credit

-How do credit scores work in Australia, the USA and a range of other countries around the world?
+How do credit scores work in Australia, the USA and other countries around the world?

 When you apply for a home loan or another form of financing in Australia, the lender will check your credit score and request a copy of your credit report from a credit reporting agency.
-There are four credit reporting agencies, Equifax (formerly Veda), Dun and Bradstreet, Experian and the Tasmanian Collection Service, that collect your financial information and collate it into a credit report.
+There are three credit reporting agencies, Experian, Equifax (formerly Veda) and Illion (formerly Dun and Bradstreet), that collect your financial information and collate it into a credit report.
 Some of those bureaus also use the data they collect to create your credit score.

 However, as each credit reporting agency collects financial information differently, each one has its own system for determining your credit score.
-Here is a breakdown of Experian and Eqifax's credit scores:
+Here is a breakdown of Experian and Equifax's credit score ratings:

 |Fair / Average||550-624||510-621|